devravinder/learn-vercel-deploy-full-stack/README.md

 # Demo - Vercel Deployment
-A simple project to understand the deployment on Vercel cloude
+A simple project to understand the deployment on Vercel cloud